apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  VMware versions 6.5, 6.7 and 7.0

+   .. note:: The following VMware minor versions are supported: 6.5.x, 6.7, 6.7.1, 6.7.2, 6.7.3, 7.0, 7.0.1.0, 7.0.2.0, 7.0.3.0.
+The minor versions not in this list are not fully supported.
+Some virtual machine guest OS identifiers might be unsupported.

    .. note:: There is a known issue in 6.7 U1 (https://kb.vmware.com/s/article/67315) which blocks some CloudStack cloning operations.
 The use of linked clones is known to be effected.

    .. note:: There is a known issue in 6.7 U3 - 6.7 U3f where a mailformed OVA could crash vCenter services (for more information see `here <https://mail-archives.apache.org/mod_mbox/cloudstack-users/202005.mbox/%3CCAMvtBPNQqbe0XEsHyjFMror7HRvj-c%3DfEe7y12NfCDQSFTYgqQ%40mail.gmail.com%3E>`_).
 To avoid the issue, make sure to use 6.7 U3g or later.